-The intervals for scheduled data collection need to set up to allow time for the communications link to be established.
+The intervals for scheduled data collection need to be set up to allow time for the communications link to be established.
 Keep in mind that the phone modem requires 15-20 seconds to dial and establish communication.
 Also each link in the RF connection requires 3-5 seconds to link to the next device.
 This means that a phone to RF network with 2 repeaters could take over 30 seconds to establish the link and start collecting data.
+The amount of time required for collecting the data will vary, depending upon the amount of data to be collected and the speed and integrity of the communications link.
 Some time is also required to close down the link before another station can be contacted.
 Make sure the collection schedule allows enough time for each station to be contacted before contacting the first station again.